aiven/inkless/inkless/KnownChallenges.md

 How can we support exactly once semantics?
 Where is the transaction coordinator and it's state?

+### Authorization

+How can we maintain feature parity with existing authorization mechanisms and policies?

+### Partition creation & deletion

+Are partitions created upon first write, or explicitly via control plane/AdminClient?
+Can partitions be deleted?
+How do we communicate creation and deletion to brokers?

+### Compatibility with legacy clients

+Should we support all API versions that Apache Kafka supports?
+Should we accept legacy data formats and convert them upon writing?
+Can we keep existing data-safety (checksums, order verification) in place?

 ## Developer & Operator facing challenges / Implementation

 ### New type of Topic